joseph-walker/boxes/docs/cookbook.md

 Maybe.Nothing().fmap(doSomethingWithNullable);
 ```

-## Use Maybe for React Props that are optional
+## Use Maybe in Typescript for React Props that are optional

 Using Maybe's for optional types not only eliminates having to perform null checks, it gives you an added layer of type
 safety because the only way to extract a Maybe value is to explicitly account for the `Nothing` case.